code-matt/react-native-replaykit/README.md

 RKRK.getRecordings(recordings => console.log(recordings)) get all recordings stored in the app's Documents/Replays folder.

 RNRK.previewRecording(path) // open a recording for trimming in the native editor.. save will replace the file, cancel just dismiss the editor.

+RNRK.copyRecording(recordingPath, (recordings, copyPath) => {
+  console.log(recordings) // the array of all your recordings console.log(copyPath) // the new path of the recording you just made by copying another })

+RNRK.deleteRecording(recordingPath, (recordings, deletedPath) => {
+  console.log(recordings) // the array of all your recordings console.log(deletedPath) // the new path of the recording just deleted })
 ```

 ## Contributing